-Tonight we’re going to be looking now to 1 Peter in our study, and what a joy it is to come again to this wonderful letter written by the dear Apostle whom we love so much, Peter.
-We come to verses 10 to 12 as he begins really opening up his heart in this wonderful epistle.
-And if I were to give a title to these three brief verses, I would call them “The greatness of our salvation."
+Tonight we’re going to be looking now to 1 Peter in our study, and what a joy it is to come again to this wonderful letter written by the dear apostle whom we love so much, Peter.
+We come to verses 10-12 as he begins really opening up his heart in this wonderful epistle.
+And if I were to give a title to these three brief verses, I would call them “The Greatness of Our Salvation.”
 That seems to me to be his theme, the greatness of our salvation.

 Furthermore, God has planned to rescue the sinner.
 Second Timothy 1:9, “He saved us according to His own purpose.”
 God loves the sinner.
 God is willing to rescue the sinner.
 He is able to rescue the sinner.
 He has planned to rescue the sinner.
 And God has made Christ the means of rescuing the sinner.
 Paul says, “I am not ashamed of the gospel of Christ for it is the power of God unto salvation.”
 Christ is the means of salvation.

 Peter wants to call his readers and us to remember the greatness of our salvation, to worship God, to adore God, to thank God for the privilege of being so favored as to have been saved eternally.
-He has already mentioned back in verses 3 and 4, you might look at it, that we have a living hope through the resurrection of Christ from the dead which provides for us an inheritance that is imperishable, undefiled, unfading and permanently reserved for us in heaven.
+He has already mentioned back in verses 3-4 - you might look at it - that we have “a living hope through the resurrection of Christ from the dead which provides for us an inheritance that is imperishable, undefiled, unfading and permanently reserved for us in heaven.”
 And that should be the greatest source of joy in the midst of our sufferings.
-No matter how bad it gets, verse 8 says, we should greatly rejoice with joy inexpressable and full of glory because we know we will obtain the salvation of our souls.
+No matter how bad it gets, verse 8 says, we should “greatly rejoice with joy inexpressible and full of glory because we know we will obtain the salvation of our souls.”

 This is a good reminder.
 No matter what happens in life we focus on salvation.
 When everything in life isn’t the way we would like it, we go back to this point, the blessedness of our eternal salvation.
 That’s his theme.